guilhermehip/guilhermehip/README.md

 -->

 - 🔭 I’m currently working on @limermed
-- 🌱 I’m currently learning Java / SpringBoot
+- 🌱 I’m currently learning Data Science and Data Engineering
 - 💬 Ask me about Artificial Intelligence or Backend Services
 - 📫 How to reach me: guilhermevvian@gmail.com